slabstech/gaganyatri.com/about/index.md

 ---
 Short Story :
-        Full Stack Developer, AI Researcher, Amateur Writer, Cyclist, Bibliophile.
+      Bibliophile, Amateur Writer, Singularity and Symmetry.

 Long Story :

 Hello,
-I'm a **computer programmer** by profession , Love tinkering with anything that can be programmed .
+I love tinkering with anything that can be programmed .

 I love reading books all day long and write about the places i visit.

-Recent migration into AI research (inspired by SuperIntelligence , book by Nick Bostrom)
+Trying to make sense of AI research (inspired by SuperIntelligence , book by Nick Bostrom)

 This site is a sneak peek into the work i do and everything else.